-Then, a few hours later as I had my head in my hands at my desk, I got a cool soothing surprise.
+Then, a few hours later as I had my head in my hands, I got a cool soothing surprise.
 Someone had gone to get a “raspado” shaved iced Mexican style for me.
 It was such a sweet gesture.
 I hadn’t asked for it.
 Hadn’t dreamt of it.
 But there it appeared.
-My colleague brought it thinking I needed to be soothed.
+This person brought it thinking I needed to be soothed.
 I was so touched by the gesture.

-It was not only humam-kindness sweet bit also yummy and refreshing.
+It was not only a human-kindness sweet bit, but also yummy and refreshing.
 Unlike any other shaved ice I had previously eaten.
 Or does one slurp it?
 A simple gesture turned everything around.
 For that I am grateful.

 It turned the darkness into a bright orange cone of comfort.
 And I shared it.
 And it spread happiness.